 Participants must also ensure they have the necessary visas to participate on the expedition.
 For the Arctic expeditions, if you are not Canadian you may need a visa to visit Canada.
 For the Antarctic expeditions, we fly through the United States and several countries in South America, which may require visas as well.
 We encourage participants to confirm with the appropriate Embassy or consular missions and ensure that you are familiar with your own entry and exit requirements.If you are unsure, you can get in touch with us and we will provide some guidance.

 Personal travel medical insurance (including Emergency Medical Evacuation) is mandatory for all participants.
 The minimum coverage required is $100,000 USD for medical emergencies and $50,000 USD for medical evacuation, which must include "air ambulance."
 Basic travel insurance (including coverage for cancellation and lost luggage, etc.) is optional.

-General medical forms will be provided with the Expedition Orientation Package once you are accepted.
+An expedition physician is part of every SOI expedition staff team.
+General medical forms will be provided with the Expedition Orientation Package once applicants are accepted.
 These forms must be completed and returned to the Students on Ice office.

 All of our applications forms can be found here.